bhavika32-hub/Hospital/README.md

 ## Risk Analysis Insights

-- High-risk patients are predominantly concentrated in the 60–80 age group.
+- High-risk patients are predominantly concentrated in the 71–80 age group, followed by the 61–70 age group.
-- Low-risk patients are primarily observed between the 20–40 age range.
+- Low-risk patients are least represented in the 71–80 and 61–70 age groups.
 - Risk severity increases with patient age.
 - ICU patients have a higher average risk score compared to other wards.
 - Approximately 35% of ICU patients belong to the High-Risk category.
 - Blood group B+ shows the highest concentration of High-Risk patients.
 - ICU admissions are also dominated by B+ blood group patients.
 - High-risk patients generally experience longer hospitalization durations.

+---

+## Blood Group Insights

+- B+ records the highest patient volume across all risk categories.
+- B+ also contributes the largest share of High-Risk patients.
+- O+ records the second-highest patient count across risk categories.
+- Blood group distribution remains relatively consistent across Low, Medium, and High-Risk categories.

 ---